 - If you have a web account with us: your name, date of birth, billing/delivery address, orders and receipts, email and telephone number.
 For your security, we’ll also keep an encrypted record of your login password.

-- Details of your interactions with us through contact centre, online or by using one of our apps.
+- Details of your interactions with us through the contact centre, online or by using one of our apps.
 For example, we record most of our telephone conversations with you, details of any complaints or comments you make, details of purchases you made, products to have considered, web pages you visit and how and when you contact us.

 - Copies of documents you provide to prove your age or identity where the law requires this.